Get the Recipes

 The Aroma Chorus: Cumin, Coriander, Fennel, Mint, and Ajwain

 Cumin and coriander are the loudest spices in chaat masala, with fennel seeds, dried mint, and ajwain (which has an aroma similar to that of dried thyme) providing some background noise.
 Together, they add nutty, pungent, floral, citrus, woodsy, and refreshing aromas and flavors.

 Mastering the Mix

-Although there are many pre-blended chaat masalas available online or at your local Indian grocery store, nothing compares to making you own blend.
-Even in ideal conditions—kept away from light, in an airtight container, in a cool space in your hot kitchen—ground spices will only be at their peak for about three months.
+Although there are many preblended chaat masalas available online or at your local Indian grocery store, nothing compares to making your own blend.
+Even in ideal conditions—kept away from light, in an airtight container, in a cool space in your hot kitchen—ground spices will be at their peak for only about three months.
 After that, they quickly deteriorate into nothing more than mildly aromatic sawdust.
 This is because the aromatic compounds in spices are highly volatile, quickly dissipating like a puff of smoke; when the spices are finely ground, there's that much more surface area from which those essential aromatic compounds can escape.
 Whole spices keep more of those molecules locked away, remaining fragrant for up to a year and waiting to be released as soon as you pulverize them in your spice grinder or mortar and pestle.

 Chaat Up Your Life: How to Make Chaat at Home

 In South Asian cities, it's difficult to walk a meter without tripping over a chaatwala, but in other parts of the world, the search for good chaat can become an endless march.
 If you've grown up eating chaat, the other obstacle can be finding one that tastes true to your memories.
 I'm never satisfied by papri chaat if it doesn't taste exactly like the one my parents would use as a bribe to take me sari shopping during my tomboy age.